Mysterious New System at Border Keeps Migrants Guessing

 Nine of every 10 encounters with single adults in February resulted in expulsions under Title 42.
 Mayorkas said last week that the U.S. makes exceptions only for adults with “certain acute vulnerabilities," without elaborating.

-Families fall in the middle, with six of 10 encounters ending in expulsion during February.
+Families fall in the middle.
+Six of 10 people in migrant families encountered by authorities in February were allowed to stay in the U.S. to seek asylum.
 Another factor, Mayorkas said, is that Mexico sometimes restricts the return of families, including in Texas' Rio Grande Valley, the busiest corridor for illegal crossings.
 The number of family arrivals in February topped 19,200, more than double the level from month earlier.

 Limited detention space for nationalities that cannot be expelled to Mexico may also influence who gets released in the U.S., said Theresa Cardinal Brown, managing director of immigration and cross-border policy at the Bipartisan Policy Center.